minhng92/odoo-13-docker-compose/README.md

 # Custom addons

-The **addons** folder contains custom addons.
+The **addons/** folder contains custom addons.
 Just put your custom addons if you have any.

 # Odoo configuration & log